hermonochy/Rescueland/The Planet File.md

 Power Status: Every inhabited planet has a number assigned to it, ordering it's military power.

-Tech level: How high the technology is, on a scale of 1-12, or military
+Tech level: How high the technology is, on a scale of 1-12, or military.
+1 means it is stone age level, 12 as high as it can go.
+Earth would be a level 3 planet.

 Population: The population of the planet